-Department of Transportation for American Carriers Destined to North Korea; and U.S. Vessels over 1,000 Gross Tons
+Department of Transportation for American Carriers Destined to North Korea; and U.S. Vessels over 1,000 Gross Tons to be served by these controls.
+National security controls were to be used to restrict

 Federal Maritime Commission for Ocean Freight Forwarders